spcorcor18/LPO-8800/data/README.md

 ## LPO-8800 data

 This folder contains data files used in the course.
-You can open the Stata .dta files here directly from stata using syntax like the following:
+You can open .dta files stored here directly via Stata using syntax like the following:

 `use https://github.com/spcorcor18/LPO-8800/raw/main/data/filename.dta, clear`